 - a.
-Serve as the points of contact with the Office of Declassification for their field elements. - b.
+Serve as the points of contact with the Office of Nuclear and National Security Information for their field elements. - b.
 Administer the field element classification and declassification programs. - c.
-Ensure that a classification review is performed prior to the dissemination of each document that may be classified and that is prepared by a field element employee. - 8.
-DIRECTOR, NAVAL NUCLEAR PROPULSION PROGRAM, implements and oversees all policy and practices pertaining to this Manual for activities under the Director's cognizance. - 9.
-PROCUREMENT REQUEST ORIGINATORS or such other individual(s) appointed by the cognizant head of the DOE element. - a.
-Bring to the attention of the cognizant contracting officer the following: - (1) each procurement requiring the application of this Manual (reference 48 CFR Part 952.204-70), - (2) requirements to apply the provisions of this Manual to any subcontract or subaward, and - (3) portion(s) of this Manual with which the awardee or subawardee is to comply. - b.
-Identify the classification guidance that applies to a proposed contract. - 10.
-CONTRACTING OFFICERS, based on advice received from the procurement request originator or other appointed individual, apply requirements contained in this Manual to DOE contractors that may generate classified information, documents, or material.
+Ensure that a classification review is performed prior to the dissemination of each document that may be classified and that is prepared by a field element employee.

+- 8. DEPUTY ADMINISTRATOR FOR NAVAL REACTORS implements and oversees all policy and practices pertaining to this Manual for activities under the Director's cognizance. - 9.
+INDIVIDUALS ORIGINATING PROCUREMENT REQUESTS or such other individual(s) identified/appointed by the cognizant head of the DOE or NNSA element. - a.
+Bring to the attention of the cognizant contracting officer the following: - (1) each procurement requiring the inclusion of all or part of the CRD attached to this Order (reference 48 CFR Part 952.204-70) and - (2) flowdown requirements to any subcontract or subaward. - b.
+Identify the classification guidance that applies to each proposed contract or subcontract. - 10.
+CONTRACTING OFFICERS, based on advice received from the person originating a procurement request or the individual identified/appointed by the head of the cognizant DOE, including NNSA, element, apply requirements contained in the CRD attached to this Manual to DOE and NNSA contractors.

-11. DOE EMPLOYEES.
+11. DOE EMPLOYEES (INCLUDING NNSA EMPLOYEES) WITH ACCESS AUTHORIZATIONS.

 - a.
-Submit any potentially classified document or material they originate to a Derivative Classifier for classification review and a determination prior to dissemination. - b.
-Submit any potentially classified document or material they originate that is intended for widespread distribution or public release to the local Classification Officer for classification review and a determination prior to dissemination.
+Submit any potentially classified document or material they originate to a Derivative Classifier for classification review and a determination prior to dissemination outside of the employee's immediate organization. - b.
+Submit any potentially classified document or material they originate that is intended for widespread distribution or public release to the local Classification Officer for classification review and a determination prior to dissemination. - c.
+Ensure that any document or material that may be classified is determined to be unclassified and appropriate for public release before it is removed from official premises by an employee who is retiring or otherwise terminating employment.